 The following were married in 1820:

-- 29 Apr Widower Sgt James Moxon to Jane Rowles widow of Sgt Edward Rowles 36th Regiment.
+- 29 Apr Widower Sgt James Moxon to Jane Rowles widow of the late Sgt Edward Rowles 36th Regiment.

-- 29 Apr Bachelor Sgt Edward Savage to Hannah Baynes widow of Sgt Joseph Baynes 36th Regiment.
+- 29 Apr Bachelor Sgt Edward Savage to Hannah Baynes widow of the late Sgt Joseph Baynes 36th Regiment.

 - 4 May Bachelor Pte James Stove to Maria Sophia Wood, spinster of the Parish of St George Hanover Square, Middlesex.

 - 25 Oct Bachelor Sgt John Mason to Elizabeth Lloyd, a widow resident in the island of Malta.

 The following were baptised in 1820: